artemave/slowdown.vim/README.markdown

 SlowDown.vim
 ============

 This plugin slows down input speed.
 Why?
-To improve your vim moves.
+To help you improve your vim moves.

 Installation
 ------------